-Double portrait is the most-requested anime couple format and the most often broken — two well-rendered faces that read as “two solo portraits stitched together.”
-The default failure mode is mismatched scale, separate lighting per face, and no shared graphic device.
+Double portrait is the most-requested anime couple format and the most often broken: two well-rendered faces that read as “two solo portraits stitched together.”
+The failure mode is always the same three things at once: mismatched head scale, a separate light setup per face, and no shared graphic device.
 The 10 templates below explicitly bind both characters through symmetry, mirrored palette, or one shared element so the frame reads as one portrait, not two.

 What a high-quality prompt should contain